soupi/learn-haskell-blog-generator/src/03-html/05-modules.md

 Each Haskell source file is a module.
 The module name should have the same name as the source file and should start with a capital letter.
-Sub-directories should also be part of the name and we use `.` do denote a sub-directory.
+Sub-directories should also be part of the name and we use `.` to denote a sub-directory.
 We'll see that in the next section.

 The only exception to the rule are entry points to the program - modules with the name 'Main' that define `main` in them.
 Their source